“I Don’t Want to Eat Healthy”: 3 Keys to Help You Do It Anyways

 Now, imagine that TODAY, you decide to do things differently.
 It’s not that you suddenly start eating perfectly, but you put feet to your best intentions and start to make some better choices.

-This week you make one small tweak; next week you make another.
-Weeks, months, and 5 years go by of these small, sustainable changes and you find yourself different, in a really good way!
+This week, you make one small tweak; next week, you make another.
+Weeks, months, and 5 years go by of these small, sustainable changes, and you find yourself different, in a really good way!

-Allow yourself to think on these pictures.
+Allow yourself to think about these pictures.
 Meditate on them until they are easy to recall.
 They’ll fuel your fire when standing at a fork in the road with a fork in your hand.

 2. Start Eating Healthy by Making It Appealing.